Reining In Government Spending

 Pushing for More Reform in State Government

 There have been some valuable actions in increasing transparency in state government spending but I believe continued attention to reform is needed.
 I have been a part of the bipartisan and bicameral Government Reform Caucus and have worked with my colleagues on finding ways to reform the way Harrisburg operates.
-I support reforms to spending practices in the Legislature – especially in negating automatic pay raises and reforming the per diem reimbursement process.
+I voted for and supported reducing the size of the House of Representatives.
+I also continue to support reforms to spending practices in the Legislature – especially in negating automatic pay raises and reforming the per diem reimbursement process.
 I don't take the perks and per diems.
 I am leading by example by paying for my own cell phone and paying for my own mileage.
 And you shouldn't have to guess about what I'm spending in my own operation - all of my legislative expenses online at RepMiller.com.

 Continuing The Tradition of Excellent Constituent Service

-Our former Representative, Katie True, and current Representative, Ryan Aument, both have gone the extra mile to ensure that constituents with a state government-related issue get the help that they seek.
-Constituent service remains a top priority at my office.
+While many of my responsibilities involve working in Harrisburg, I always get back to the district and keep the interests and needs of the residents of the 41st District as my primary focus.
+I always want to go extra mile to ensure that constituents with a state government-related issue get the help that they seek.
+Constituent service will always remain a top priority at my office.